0-th/markdown-cheatsheet/worksheet.md

     __Bold Text with underscores__
 -->

-One before and after (no spaces) a section of texts makes it bold
+One before and after (no spaces) a section of texts makes it italicized

 <!--
     Example